pulumi/pulumi-kubernetes/README.md

 The SDK API is 100% compatible with the Kubernetes API, and is schematically identical to what Kubernetes users expect.

-At a minimum, we support the [current Kubernetes version](https://kubernetes.io/docs/setup/release/) and the previous two versions.
-Although not tested regularly against older versions, this provider should work with any Kubernetes cluster with version >1.9.0.
+We support Kubernetes clusters with version >=1.9.0.

 #### How does API support for Kubernetes work?